BFEMP: Interpenetration-Free MPM-FEM Coupling with Barrier Contact: Introduction

 Although MPM has been demonstrated effective on a wide range of materials, many application scenarios favor other discretization schemes due to considerations in efficiency, accuracy, and suitability.
 Correspondingly, a large number of engineering applications necessitate hybrid or coupled solvers combining MPM with other discretization choices.
 For example, MPM has been coupled or hybridized with the Discrete Element Method (DEM) for solid-fluid interaction \cite{yang2017combined} and granular media \cite{liu2017multi,jiang2020hybrid,chen2021hybrid}, the Finite Difference Method (FDM) for multiphase saturated soils \cite{higo2010coupled}, and the Smoothed Particle Hydrodynamics (SPH) for solid mechanics \cite{raymond2018strategy}.

 Even though MPM itself can be derived as a Galerkin Finite Element Method, it is still more common in computational solid mechanics to use the term ``FEM'' to refer to the standard Total Lagrangian mesh-based FEM discretization.
 In this sense, MPM is much less developed than FEM and still suffers from unique challenges in aspects such as stability, accuracy, boundary condition enforcement, and numerical fracture \cite{cummins2002implicit,guilkey2003implicit,homel2016controlling}.
 Therefore, FEM is often more suitable for analyzing hyperelastic structures under small or moderate deformations.
-Resultingly, MPM-FEM coupling becomes highly desirable in many multi-material simulation tasks or those involving strongly heterogeneous deformations.
+Resultingly, MPM-FEM coupling becomes highly desirable in many multi-material simulation tasks or those involving strongly heterogeneous deformations, for example, the blast event simulations involving vehicles \cite{goetz2006blast}.
 The coupling between MPM and FEM has been extensively studied over the last decade.
 A natural way to hybridize the two schemes is to treat FEM vertices as MPM particles and embed them into the MPM grid\ \cite{lian2011femp,jiang2015affine}.
+The FEM shell formulation can also be embedded into the MPM grid \cite{banerjee2005shell}.
 In a similar fashion, EMPFE\ \cite{zhang2006explicit} discretizes the entire domain according to the severity of deformation -- small deformation regions with FEM, while large deformation regions with MPM, and then it embeds the displacement of interface FEM vertices to the MPM grid.
 Despite its simplicity, additional treatment for eliminating the hourglass mode is necessary due to simple trilinear MPM kernels for the interface computation.
 Later on, AFEMP\ \cite{lian2012adaptive} extends this idea to support the dynamical conversion from severely distorted FEM elements to MPM particles.
 These methods handle material interactions through the grid-based MPM contact and inherit common MPM-based contact characteristics such as the strict nonslip condition between contacting interfaces.